 Best Idea Program Awards

-Four DMOs received achievement awards in a recent competition with their colleagues from the West.
-Sponsored by DMA West, the annual Best Idea Program showcases innovative projects and creative marketing strategies as submitted by DMA West members.
-This year’s Best Idea Program awards were presented during the 2016 DMA West Education Summit, September 21-23, in Mesa, Arizona.
+Four western DMOs received achievement awards in a recent competition with their industry colleagues.
+Sponsored by DMA West, the annual Best Idea Program showcases innovative projects and creative marketing strategies submitted by DMA West members.